-This grant, which covers doctoral programs in counseling psychology and school counseling, as well as master's programs for community counseling and school counseling, will pay a stipend to qualified students working through this portion of their training.
+This grant, which covers doctoral programs in counseling psychology and school counseling, as well as master's programs for mental health counseling and school counseling, will pay a stipend to qualified students working through this portion of their training.

 This HRSA proposal will expand our college's integrated behavioral health/primary care outreach to at-risk children and youth in underserved K-12 schools as well as youth and adults in mental health and primary care settings.
 Trainees will work (i) in medically underserved rural areas designated as professional shortage areas, (ii) with racially- linguistically- and economically diverse communities, and (iii) in sites emphasizing interdisciplinary training necessary for effective integrated care.
 Project objectives are to: